Critics slam Liberals over RCMP questionnaire targeting Muslim border crossers

 He said asking a Muslim their opinion of head coverings is "absurd" and akin to "asking a Jewish person what their opinions are about men who don't wear the yarmulke."

-McCarten said the document reflects on the RCMP as a whole, and shows "a kind of Islamaphobic bias that is animating how it does its business."
+McCarten said the document reflects on the RCMP as a whole, and shows "a kind of Islamophobic bias that is animating how it does its business."

+Pierre Paul-Hus, the Conservative public safety critic, said the party supports the RCMP's efforts to keep Canadians safe, but is "united against unjust discrimination towards anyone because of their faith."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.